Upon visiting a city, what’s the first thing you do?

 The Rauchhaus, allegedly the oldest continually occupied squat in Europe, has been in place the 1970s.
 The historic building used to be a hospital that the occupying American forces tried to demolish to create a highway.
 Berliners took to the streets and protested the hell out of the situation until the city bought the land and gifted it to the city.
 Today it is a cultural center with the squat occupying the building and yard next door.
-Many squats offer homemade meals for cheap to any and everyone.
-Hopefully we’ll have a chance to try them next time!
+Many squats offer homemade meals for cheap to any and everyone – definitely one of the most non-touristy things in Berlin you can do.

 The Treehouse on the Wall